impuremaths/impuremaths.github.io/_posts/2021-02-22-trading-options.md

 The options market may be viewed as a way to monetize excess de-risking, for those who have the necessary capital and are willing to expend the effort.
 (The fact that effective diversification requires large amounts of capital is another manifestation of a market inefficiency, though this is less pronounced as brokerages begin to offer fractional shares.)

-Note that diversification is part of the thesis for index fund investing as well: Stocks are fairly valued relative to their risk-adjusted returns, but a diversified portfolio reduces that risk.
+Note that diversification is part of the thesis for index fund investing as well: Stocks are fairly valued relative to their risk-adjusted returns, but a diversified portfolio reduces that risk without reducing returns.
 However, options facilitate a more pure conversion between risk and value, since options generate no other value.